Can’t find what you’re looking for? You can contact us at email@example.com too.

 Shout exists to provide support to anyone, anywhere and at any time who may be experiencing a challenging time with their mental health.

-Shout was publically launched in May 2019, after a year long pilot phase.
+Shout was publicly launched in May 2019, after a year long pilot phase.
 It is based on the successful US model Crisis Text Line.
 Shout is part of Mental Health innovations (MHI), which was founded in November 2017.
 MHI was set up following the success of The Royal Foundation’s ‘Heads Together’ campaign, which identified how utilising digital platforms and tools has huge potential to offer support services to individuals struggling with their mental health.

 1. An individual will text ‘SHOUT’ or another partner keyword to ‘85258’ when in crisis.
 This service is available 24/7 to people in the UK.
 2. A Texter will then receive an automated text asking them about the nature of their crisis.
 This text will also let the individual know that they are being connected to a trained Crisis Volunteer.
 The aim is to respond to all texters within five minutes, but wait times may be longer during busy periods.
 3. Once connected the Crisis Volunteer will introduce themselves.
 The Texter and Crisis Volunteer will communicate back and forth via text message, using Shout’s secure platform.
 4.Our Crisis Volunteers use empathetic and effective active listening techniques, establish goals and use collaborative problem solving to move our Texters from a hot moment, to a cool calm, until the Texter feels calm and safe.
 5. Towards the end of the conversation, the Crisis Volunteer can provide signposting to services that provide further help and support for longer-term mental health experiences.
 Visit the Get Help section for more information.